citusdata/citus_docs/ref_arch/real_time_dashboards.rst

 .. code-block:: plpgsql

-  -- another function for the master
+  -- another function for the coordinator
   CREATE OR REPLACE FUNCTION expire_old_request_data() RETURNS void AS $$
   BEGIN